bigbadcon/bbc-11ty/src/events.md

 description: ''
 tags: pages
 ---

-The primary content of Big Bad Online will be presentations and hangout areas.
+Big Bad Online 2021 will have multiple panels and seminars all streamed on our Big Bad Con Twitch channel.
+They will all be later archived on our YouTube channel.